IWB vs OWB – Which One Is Better?

 Additionally, sometimes armed criminals scout a place before hitting it.
 This means that a concealed carrier will fall beneath the purview of a criminal scouting a location.
 Armed criminals can't plan for what they can't see - and you've suddenly turned into that unpleasant surprise.

-The biggest hindrance to concealed carry is the comfort and viability of its holsters.
+The biggest hindrance to is the comfort and viability of its holsters.
 Ankle holsters are bulky and have a random track record in terms of retention.
 Shoulder holsters print badly and tend to provide safety concerns in some models.
-Additionally, when it comes to speed, the easiest draw point is close to the natural positioning of one's hands – the waistline.
+Additionally, when it comes to speed, the easiest draw point is close to the natural positioning of one's hands - the waistline.

 Here is how to properly use and draw from an IWB Holster: